-Gínjol is a new patent fund set up by CERCA, an organization belonging to the Government of Catalonia that supervises, supports and facilitates the activities of research centres in Catalonia.
-IRB Barcelona received funding for the two projects submitted by Innovation Department in the first call for application launched at the end of 2016.
-Two patents at IRB Barcelona were awarded in the first Gínjol call: “Oncoselective mechanism for gene or viral therapy”, and “A novel and promising new target against Alzheimer’s disease".
+Gínjol is a new patent fund set up by CERCA, an organisation that belongs to the Government of Catalonia and that supervises, supports and facilitates the activities of research centres in Catalonia.
+IRB Barcelona received funding for projects submitted by Innovation Department in the first call for applications launched in 2016.
+To date, IRB Barcelona has been awarded 6 grants.

-The Technology Transfer Programme, run by the Botín Foundation, offers research groups financial and management resources with the aim to ensure the dynamic and effective transfer of knowledge to society and the productive sector.
-Two IRB Barcelona researchers, namely Drs.
-Modesto Orozco and Joan Guinovart, were awarded funding through this initiative few years ago.
-More recently, in 2013 and 2014, respectively, Drs.
-Eduard Batlle and Raúl Méndez joined this prestigious programme.
-In 2015, Dr. Salvador Aznar Benitah was also invited to participate in it.
+The Technology Transfer Programme run by the Botín Foundation offers research groups financial and management resources with the aim to ensure the dynamic and effective transfer of knowledge to society and the productive sector.
+Five IRB Barcelona researchers have been invited to join this prestigious programme.

 «One of the parameters for where I wanted to work was how easy it would be to start a spinoff, Barcelona—and the IRB— seemed to be a great place to go.»